 Kun is the area connected to relationships and partnerships.

 Finally, to support the relationships in the home, you can work with pairs.
 An example is a pair of side tables, or matching artwork.
+Better yet a pair of rose quartz can invite a loving partnership.

 Apply What is Necessary